chakracs/rt106.github.io/ARCHITECTURE.md

 # Rt 106 Architecture

 Rt 106 has a [Docker](http://www.docker.com)-based service oriented architecture.
-Rt 106 is designed to scale across a variety of deployments, ranging from cloud deployments support many users and algorithms down to laptop deployments for simple use cases and demos.
+Rt 106 is designed to scale across a variety of deployments, ranging from cloud deployments to support many users and algorithms down to laptop deployments for simple use cases and demos.

 ## Server